 - Whether there are others to sue in addition to the at-fault driver, for example, a bus or trucking company.

-Our lawyers have won many multi-million-dollar settlements for our clients, including the three below:
+Our car accident attorneys have won many multi-million-dollar settlements for our clients, including the three below:

 - $10 million for a man who suffered third-degree burns on over half of his body (Fred Pritzker and Eric Hageman were the lead lawyers for this case, and it was their independent investigation that uncovered the evidence needed to get this settlement);